apache/causeway-site/content/reference/non-ui/background-command-execution.md

 * `findBackgroundCommandsToExecute()` is a mandatory hook method for subclasses to implement.

 This allows for different implementations of the `CommandService` and `BackgroundCommandService` to persist to wherever.

-The JDO implementations, [CommandServiceJdo](../../components/objectstores/jdo/services/command-service-jdo.html) and [BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html) persist both as instances of `CommandJdo` entity to the `IsisCommand` database table.
+### Related Classes

-The JDO service also provides its own (concrete) subclass, `BackgroundCommandExecutionFromBackgroundCommandServiceJdo` that queries its corresponding repository:
+The JDO object store provides its own (concrete) subclass, `BackgroundCommandExecutionFromBackgroundCommandServiceJdo` that queries for persisted `Command`s (created either through [CommandServiceJdo](../../components/objectstores/jdo/services/command-service-jdo.html) or through [BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html)), using the corresponding repository:

 ![](http://yuml.me/e722131c)